 (when plotted in log coordinates, the first point is W(2), E(2)).

-W(2) is the increment of pulsation, Delta W, given by 2*PI/Tmax
+W(2) is the increment of angular frequency (Delta W), given by

-W(end), the highest measurable pulsation, is PI/DT, where DT is the
+W(end), the highest measurable angular frequency, is PI/DT, where

 Parseval Theorem (Energy conservation):

 For every signal U, the 'energy' computed in the time domain and in the

 MEAN(U.^2) == SUM(E)*W(2)

 where W(2) is the increment of angular frequency Delta W.

 Note that, depending on the situation considered, the physical 'energy'